Old Printer Disposal – How Do You Erase Data from a Printer?

-Homes and businesses have all kinds of connected devices.
-Since long before the smart device “revolution,” printers have been a staple for home and office computer systems.
-But like computers and all other electronic devices, printers wear out over time.
+Homes and businesses have all kinds of internet-connected devices.
+Printers are a frequently used device for residential and office computer systems.
+But like any computer or other electronic device, printers wear out over time and need to be replaced.
 Mechanical parts can fail, and circuits short out.
-Luckily, it is easy to replace a failing device with a brand-new one.
-But the big question is: How do you securely transfer or dispose of an old printer?
+Luckily, it is easy to replace a failing printer with a brand-new one.
+But the bigger question is: How do you safely donate or dispose of the old printer without compromising your data security?

 Why You Should Worry About Printer Security

-Non-techy users don’t think much about cyber security related to their printers.
-But printers are the same as any connected devices and, therefore, must be included in any cyber protection plan.
+Most users do not think much about printer cyber security or security for other computer peripherals and accessories like webcams or desktop phones.
+But like other connected devices, they must be included in any cyber assessment and protection plan.
 Most printers today perform multiple functions such as printing, copying, scanning and faxing, which make them tempting targets for cybercriminals.
-Think about all the things you’ve done on your printer, like scanning your driver’s license, passport and tax returns.
-In addition, printers often store passwords, usernames, social security numbers, credit card info and other uniquely identifying information.
+Think about all the things you have captured on your printer, like scanning your Driver’s License, passport and tax returns.
+In addition, printers often store passwords, usernames, Social Security numbers, credit card info and other uniquely identifying information for clients, yourself or family members.
 Hackers also see printers connected to a network as a vulnerable endpoint through which they can launch a variety of cyberattacks, including ransomware and DDoS (Distributed Denial of Service) attacks.
 Even if you are not disposing of your printer yet, you should be aware of the potential cyber threats to printers:

 - Hacking via Wireless Printers – Cybercriminals love wireless connections.
 Any device connected to your network becomes part of the hacker’s potential target landscape.
-Printers are usually stationary devices, operating wirelessly, in close proximity to your computer.
-Once identified by a bad actor, the printer can be diverted to a malicious network.
+Printers are usually stationary devices, operating wirelessly, near your computer.
+Once identified by a bad actor, the printer and all its stored information can be diverted to a malicious network.

 - Vulnerable Cloud Printing – Cloud printing is a severe vulnerability because data is put at risk through a public infrastructure.
 Cloud printing is particularly susceptible to man-in-the-middle attacks and other nefarious methods of hijacking data.